yellowProphet/Python-Synopsis/docs/beginner/Python_Programming_Lanuage.md

 before they can run.
 This extra processing takes some time, which is a small disadvantage of high-level languages.

 The advantages are enormous.
-First, it is much easier to program in a high-level lan guage.
+First, it is much easier to program in a high-level language.
 Programs written in a high-level language take less time to write, they are shorter and easier to read, and they are more likely to be correct.
 Second, high-level languages are portable, meaning that they can run on different kinds of computers with few or no modifications.
 Low-level programs can run on only one kind of computer and have to